 In runtime reconfiguration based on a variability model, we must validate the constraints of the variability model upon changes of runtime decision variables as explained above.
 Further, our approach aims to be independent from the underlying system and, thus, needs to specify the mapping from the runtime configuration to the system under adaptation.

-In rt-VIL, enactment happens if a top-level strategies succeeds.
+In rt-VIL, enactment happens if a top-level strategy succeeds.
 Then, rt-VIL executes predefined rt-VIL rules (similar to the strategy method), which can be overridden if required.
 For updating the common adaptation knowledge, e.g., with respect to the impact, rt-VIL calls

 update(Strategy strategy, Configuration configuration)